 Ref.
-Question Policy Principles Q8 Are soft furnishings in common areas appropriate to limit fire spread/growth?
-Answer Finding/Observation N/A No soft furnishing appear to have been provided by Berneslai Homes and none were present in the common areas at the time of the premises survey.
+Question Policy Principles Q3 Is there adequately fire protected service risers and/or ducts in common areas, that will restrict the spread of fire and smoke?
+Answer Finding/Observation N/A None present at the time of the premises survey.